Student Online Workload Evaluation at the Aachen Universities (StOEHn)

 Examinations and Exam Admission

 All modules in the computer science Bachelor's course of study are accompanied by exams.
-The type of examination is determined for each module in the examination regulation description BSInf/10.
+The type of examination is determined for each module in the Study-Specific Exam Regulations (SPO) B.Sc.
+Computer Science (de).

 - Admission can be granted to each module exam assuming the student has regularly and successfully participated in exercises.
 The lecturer will provide more detailed information about admission to exams.

 - Admission to exams is valid for all exam attempts in the same semester (or year), in which admission was granted and for all exams offered for the respective course.
-Admission to the exam then expires (§8 (10) SPO Informatik (B.Sc.)
-2015).
-The examination board permits exceptions upon request.
+Admission to the exam then expires (§8 (10) SPO Informatik (B.Sc.)).
+The Examination Board permits exceptions upon request.
+See Belated registration for an exam in the Application System.

 Note: Due to a transition regulation, all exam admission granted before winter semester 2015/2016 are valid for all exams and exam attempts for a course.